Preventive Eye Care: 11 Proven Ways to Protect Your Vision Naturally (2026 Guide)

 • Cataract

-• Reason: Clouding of the lens, as a result of old age or exposure to UV.
+• Reason: Clouding of the lens, due to old age or exposure to UV.

 • Prevention: Wear sunglasses, consume antioxidant-containing foods, avoid smoking.